VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The hydra, which is related to the jellyfish, can grow its body back in a couple of days if it is cut in half**
+- ⚡ Daily fun fact: **Herbert Hoover, who was the 31st president of the United Stated, turned over all the Federal salary checks he received to charity during the 47 years he was in government**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>